DPIRD-DMA/blog/docs/_posts/2021-01-20-Raster-extent-to-polygons.md

 The notebook now uses ‘Pool()’ to run the above function with multiple processes.
-Within this, ‘tqdm’ is used to display a loading bar, the result is a list of dictionaries within variable ‘polygons’.
+Within this, ‘tqdm’ is used to display a loading bar, the result is a list of dictionaries within variable the ‘polygons’.

 {% highlight python %}
 with Pool() as p: